Cunjia-Liu/Cunjia-Liu.github.io/_pages/about.md

 > <i class="fa fa-exclamation-circle"></i> **Note** <br>
 > If you are interested in pursuing a PhD with me, please check [PhD funding info](https://www.lboro.ac.uk/study/postgraduate/fees-funding/research-degree-funding/) at the university website.
 There is always a potential to offer scholarships to exceptional candidates.
 If you find a synergy between your background, interests, and our [research endeavors](research.md), please do not hesitate to contact me.
+> We are currently open for Lboro-CSC PhD projects for 2026.

 [//]: # (* Application domain: Smart farming, CBRN defence, Environment monitoring, Infrastructure inspection, Intelligent mobility)